-Even if you reduce and re-use as much as possible, it is almost inevitable that you will generate some waste.
+Even if you reduce and re-use as much as possible, it is inevitable that you will generate some waste.

 The current focus of the Partnership is to minimise the amount of waste that is sent to landfill.

 But more needs to be done if we are to meet the challenging landfill reduction targets that have been set by central government.
 Especially as recycling and composting rates in the area have dropped by one per cent over the latest three years (reflecting a national trend for stagnating or declining recycling rates).

-- Management of the six Household Reuse and Recycling Centres
+- Management of the six Household Reuse and Recycling Centres (HRRCs)

 - Material Recycling Facilities, Composting and Additional Treatment